About Me

 Received a B.A. in Economics, B.A. in Sociology, and an Education Minor

-Recently received a Masters in Education
+Received a Masters in Education

 Currently, I am a credentialed teacher at Mountain View High School